ManageIQ/manageiq-documentation/README.md

 The documentation in this repository is built and deployed using [AsciiBinder](http://asciibinder.org).
 If you're new to AsciiBinder, head over there and read up on how to contribute documentation.

+Documentation follows a modular-based content model, providing a structure for writing and presenting user-story-based documentation.
+User-story-based documentation attempts to address the reader's needs more than focusing on feature-based documentation.
+This is accomplished using a set of templates for writing about concepts, reference, and procedures.
+Each content type is then collected as an assembly.
+Learn more about the modular documentation model [here](https://github.com/redhat-documentation/modular-docs).

+Templates for creating documentation can be found [here](https://github.com/redhat-documentation/modular-docs/tree/master/modular-docs-manual/files).

 ### Quick setup

 * Be sure to have a Ruby installed with the bundler gem (if you don't have bundler, just run `gem install bundler`)